stabbystabstab/district-club-map/README.md

-# district-club-map
+# District Club Map
-This small JavaScript Project has been created to Toastmasters around the world to visualise how their District is organised geographically.
+This small JavaScript Project has been created to help Toastmasters members from around the world visualise how their Toastmasters District is organised geographically.

 ## How to Install: